 Repsol employees shall avoid situations that could give rise to a conflict between their personal interests and those of the Company; they shall refrain from representing it and from intervening or influencing in the decision taking in any situation in which, directly or indirectly, they personally or the persons related with them, have a personal interest.
 They shall always act loyally in fulfilling their responsibilities, and in defence of the interests of Repsol.
-To these effects, related persons shall be understood to be the spouse or persons with analogous relationship, the ascendants, descendants and brothers and sisters of the employee and of his/her spouse; the spouses of the ascendants, descendants and brothers and sisters of the employee or by an intermediary.
+To these effects, related persons shall be understood to be the spouse or persons with analogous relationship, the ascendants, descendants and brothers and sisters of the employee and of his/her spouse; the spouses of the ascendants, descendants and brothers and sisters of the employee and the companies directly or indirectly controlled by the employee or by an intermediary.